-Children behave exceptionally well at Flora Gardens.
+Pupils behave exceptionally well at Flora Gardens and their behaviour was rated as Outstanding by Ofsted in our most recent report.
 They are able to recognise the difference between right and wrong, and readily apply this understanding in their own lives.

 SMSC is an important and necessary part of all pupils’ education.
 We are currently working with a company called ‘21st Century Legacy’ to deliver the ‘Be the Best You Can Be’ programme; embedding high expectations and self-motivation in all areas of the curriculum.
 We do this by focusing on how pupils can maintain self-belief through challenges, become independent learners and ultimately help pupils to understand what it takes for them to stay physically and emotionally well, by adopting strategies for health and emotional well-being.

 We are a diverse community, which seeks to celebrate many international days and festivals, religious celebrations and events over the course of each year and deliver these in a secular manner.
 Our expectation is that all pupils take part in these events.